BurakDmb/pomdp_tmaze_baselines/README.md

 For this configuration, it assumed that the user is in a linux(pref.
 Ubuntu 20.04) OS and a Nvidia GPU is exist in this PC.
 This configuration affects the pytorch version installation, if you want to use cpu or older cuda version, please remove the lines of torch, torchvision and torchaudio packages in environment.yml and install by yourself.
 Remaining other requirements are compatible with all versions of OS and gpu/cpu configurations.

-Easy Installation from environment.yml and requirements.yml:
+Easy Installation with environment.yml and requirements.yml(used automatically in environment.yml):

 ```
 conda env create -f environment.yml
 conda activate pomdp
 ```

-### Manuel Installation
+### Manual Installation

 Installing Torch and Cudatoolkit from https://pytorch.org/get-started/locally/